Published: June 2, 2026 | Last reviewed: June 2, 2026

 Current FDA Status (as of June 2026)

 The FDA has not approved retatrutide for any indication as of June 2026.
-It remains an investigational drug in active Phase 3 clinical trials.
-The FDA has stated explicitly that “retatrutide and cagrilintide cannot be used in compounding under federal law.”
-The agency’s position is based on the fact that retatrutide does not appear on the 503A bulks list, is not a component of any FDA-approved drug, and does not have an applicable USP or NF monograph.
+It is an investigational drug in active Phase 3 trials.
+The FDA has stated explicitly that "retatrutide and cagrilintide cannot be used in compounding under federal law."
+The reason is that retatrutide does not appear on the 503A bulks list, is not a component of any FDA-approved drug, and does not have an applicable USP or NF monograph.

 When Retatrutide May Become Available

-The May 21, 2026 TRIUMPH-1 readout was the first pivotal Phase 3 weight-loss trial to report results.
-Additional Phase 3 readouts are expected through the remainder of 2026, including TRIUMPH-2, TRIUMPH-3, and the cardiovascular outcomes trial.
-According to analyst commentary, an Eli Lilly NDA submission could occur in Q4 2026 at the earliest.
-Regulatory approval in the United States is not expected before 2027.
+The May 21, 2026 TRIUMPH-1 readout was the first pivotal Phase 3 weight-loss readout.
+Additional Phase 3 readouts are due through the rest of 2026: TRIUMPH-2, TRIUMPH-3, and the cardiovascular outcomes trial.
+According to analyst commentary, an Eli Lilly NDA filing could come in Q4 2026 at the earliest.
+U.S. approval is not expected before 2027.

 Why Retatrutide Is Currently Sold as Research-Use-Only

-A reference standard intended for laboratory research is not a medicine.
-Its purpose is analytical and scientific, allowing researchers to characterize compounds through methods such as HPLC, mass spectrometry, and stability testing.
-“Research use only” is a regulatory classification rather than a marketing term.
-Products designated under this category are not authorized for human or veterinary administration.
+A reference standard for laboratory research is not a medicine.
+Its purpose is analytical — researchers use it to characterize the compound by HPLC, mass spectrometry, and stability studies.
+"Research use only" is a regulatory category, not a marketing phrase.
+Material under that designation is not lawful for human or animal administration.

 Retatrutide Handling in Research Settings

 This section describes laboratory handling of retatrutide reference material as published peptide protocols document it.
-None of the information below constitutes instruction for human or animal administration.
+None of this is instruction for human or animal administration.

 Reconstitution with Bacteriostatic Water (Research Protocol Context)

 Researchers typically reconstitute lyophilized peptide reference standards with bacteriostatic water, which contains 0.9% benzyl alcohol as a preservative.
-In laboratory settings, the diluent is generally directed down the inner wall of the vial rather than onto the peptide cake.
-The material is then gently swirled until dissolved and subsequently characterized through analytical testing before use as a comparator in further research applications.
+To reconstitute, direct the diluent down the inner wall of the vial rather than onto the peptide cake, swirl gently to dissolve, then characterize the reconstituted material analytically before using it as a comparator in further research.

 BAC Water Volumes Referenced in Published Research

-For a 30 mg lyophilized vial, common research-protocol reconstitution volumes range between 1.0 mL and 3.0 mL of bacteriostatic water, resulting in working concentrations between 10 mg/mL and 30 mg/mL.
-Lower concentrations are often used for chromatographic injection, while higher concentrations may be utilized in certain stability-testing workflows.
-These values describe laboratory dilution practices for analytical research and should not be interpreted as human-administration guidance.
+For a 30 mg lyophilized vial, common research-protocol reconstitution volumes range between 1.0 mL and 3.0 mL of bacteriostatic water, resulting in a working concentration of 10 mg/mL to 30 mg/mL.
+Lower concentrations suit chromatographic injection; higher concentrations suit certain stability studies.
+These volumes are general laboratory dilution math for analytical work, not human-administration guidance.

 Refrigeration, Storage, and Stability

-Suppliers commonly store lyophilized retatrutide reference standards in desiccated conditions at −20 °C and protected from light.
-Reconstituted solutions are generally maintained at 2–8 °C and used within the stability window specified by the lot-specific Certificate of Analysis.
-Because stability characteristics can vary between batches and formulations, researchers should always consult the documentation provided with the specific lot under evaluation.
+Suppliers typically store lyophilized retatrutide reference standard desiccated at –20 °C and protected from light.
+Reconstituted solutions are typically held at 2–8 °C and used within the stability window the lot-specific Certificate of Analysis indicates.
+Stability of reconstituted GLP-1-class peptides is product- and batch-specific; researchers should always refer to the CoA for the specific lot in hand.

 Common Concentrations Used in Published Research